 Please review the demo code and documentation that's installed with the eval/product.

 Start / All Programs / ProEssentials v9.

-Note that our main demo is replicated in native WPF C#, WinForm C#.NET, VB.NET, VC++ MFC, Delphi, Builder, and VB6 projects all accessible from where you installed ProEssentials.
+Note that our main demo is replicated in native WPF C#, WinForm C#.NET, VB.NET, VC++ MFC, Delphi, Builder all accessible from where you installed ProEssentials.
 These are great for modifying an existing demo to test potential charting modifications before implementing within your applications.

 Complete online technical reference to the ProEssentials

 product.
 Chapter 2's .NET Reference is the best mechanism

 to navigate the large quantity of properties and features.